pancak3/llm-d-inference-sim/README.md

 - `inter-token-latency-std-dev`: standard deviation for time between generated tokens, in milliseconds, optional, default is 0, can't be more than 30% of `inter-token-latency`, will not cause the actual inter token latency to differ by more than 70% from `inter-token-latency`
 - `kv-cache-transfer-latency`: time for KV-cache transfer from a remote vLLM (in milliseconds), by default zero.
 Usually much shorter than `time-to-first-token`
 - `kv-cache-transfer-latency-std-dev`: standard deviation for time to "transfer" kv-cache from another vLLM instance in case P/D is activated, in milliseconds, optional, default is 0, can't be more than 30% of `kv-cache-transfer-latency`, will not cause the actual latency to differ by more than 70% from `kv-cache-transfer-latency`
+---
+- `prefill-overhead`: constant overhead time for prefill (in milliseconds), optional, by default zero, used in calculating time to first token, this will be ignored if `time-to-first-token` is not `0`
+- `prefill-time-per-token`: time taken to generate each token during prefill (in milliseconds), optional, by default zero, this will be ignored if `time-to-first-token` is not `0`
+- `prefill-time-std-dev`: similar to `time-to-first-token-std-dev`, but is applied on the final prefill time, which is calculated by `prefill-overhead`, `prefill-time-per-token`, and number of prompt tokens, this will be ignored if `time-to-first-token` is not `0`
+- `kv-cache-transfer-time-per-token`: time taken to transfer cache for each token in case P/D is enabled (in milliseconds), optional, by default zero, this will be ignored if `kv-cache-transfer-latency` is not `0`
+- `kv-cache-transfer-time-std-dev`: similar to `time-to-first-token-std-dev`, but is applied on the final kv cache transfer time in case P/D is enabled (in milliseconds), which is calculated by `kv-cache-transfer-time-per-token` and number of prompt tokens, this will be ignored if `kv-cache-transfer-latency` is not `0`
+---
 - `seed`: random seed for operations (if not set, current Unix time in nanoseconds is used)
 ---
 - `max-tool-call-integer-param`: the maximum possible value of integer parameters in a tool call, optional, defaults to 100